ledn-reviewer/ledn-frontend-challenge/README.md

    - From the transactions filtered previously, order the planets based on the total number of transactions, from the highest to the lowest.

 3. **Cumulative transaction values:**
    - From the ordered list of planets, provide real-time cumulative values for all transactions in both ICS ("Imperial Crown Standard") and GCS ("Galactic Credit Standard") for each planet individually.
+Furthermore, please also add the total real-time cumulative values for all transactions of all planets in both ICS and GCS.

 4. **Security measures:**
    - Implement a solution capable of turning all transactions with a status of `inProgress` for a given planet to `blocked` using a planet ID.
 This security measure is essential to prevent potential bad actors from exploiting the financial system and transferring funds to the Empire.